 It is a general aim of the Electronic Communications Committee (ECC) to facilitate the free circulation and use of radio equipment.
 An objective of this Decision is to extend the application of this general aim to include the air transportation domain.

-The system under consideration in this Decision, (i.e. the equipment necessary to establish a GSM 1800 MHz pico-cellsystem onboard an aircraft and to prevent direct connection of the onboard mobile terminals with mobile networks on the ground, “the System”), onboard is intended to provide an interface to onboard GSM mobile terminals providing the full range of services normally provided on a GSM network.
+The system under consideration in this Decision, (i.e. the equipment necessary to establish a Mobile communications pico-cellsystem onboard an aircraft based on GSM, UMTS or LTE technology and to prevent direct connection of the onboard mobile terminals with mobile networks on the ground, “the System”), onboard is intended to provide an interface to onboard mobile communications terminals providing the full range of services normally provided on a mobile communications network.
 It is important to ensure that the mobile terminals onboard the aircraft do not attempt to register with terrestrial Base Transceiver Stations (“BTS”) and can only register with the onboard System.
 The link between the onboard System and the ground is out of the scope of this Decision.
 The link will operate in a different frequency range, probably using satellite links.
 These satellite links will be operated in accordance with relevant ECC Decisions.
 The System will only be operated during certain phases of the flight and will not be operated while the aircraft is on the ground or during take-off and landing.

-There is a need for a harmonised approach to the System together with its harmonised use to ensure the provision of an uninterrupted service whilst aircraft cross the borders of various countries and to reduce the regulatory requirements placed on administrations, GSM network operators and aircraft operators.
+There is a need for a harmonised approach to the System together with its harmonised use to ensure the provision of an uninterrupted service whilst aircraft cross the borders of various countries and to reduce the regulatory requirements placed on administrations, mobile communications network operators and aircraft operators.

 It will frequently be the case that on any one flight an aircraft will travel through the airspace of more than one country with the time spent in the airspace of any individual country being of short duration.
 An agreed regulatory approach is required to ensure that the spectrum utilised by the System can be used in any national airspace that the aircraft is crossing, provided that the System conforms to agreed limits in order to prevent harmful interference.